-An interdisciplinary investigation of a contemporary issue through the perspective of those disciplines considered part of the Social Sciences.
-Content will vary each semester as determined by student research interests.
-Enrolled students will be required to present their research to an Honors committee as the culminating portion of the course.
-(A, CSU, UC\)
+This is an interdisciplinary investigation of a contemporary issue through the perspective of those disciplines considered part of the Social Sciences.
+Enrolled students will be required to present their research as the culminating portion of the course.
+(A, CSU, UC^)